canonical/smtp-integrator-operator/docs/index.md

 SMTP Integrator is an integrator charm for providing SMTP configuration details to consumer charms which seek to authenticate using a SMTP server.
-Configure the SMTP endpoint in the integrator charm and relate consumer charms as needed.
+Configure the SMTP endpoint in the integrator charm and integrate consumer charms as needed.

 The code is licensed under the [Apache License, version 2](https://www.apache.org/licenses/LICENSE-2.0), and pull requests are accepted once you've signed a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement).